 You can find Christmas Cactus sold practically everywhere during the holiday season making them a very popular blooming houseplant.
-These succulents are long lasting (if properly cared for of course) and grow along at steady, moderate pace.
+These succulents are long-lasting (if properly cared for of course) and grow along at a steady, moderate pace.
 Once they’re happy and burgeoning forth, you’ll most likely be asked to share the love.
 To propagate Christmas Cactus by stem cuttings with 1 easy twist, and plant them too.
 It’s a snap!

 The Christmas Cactus that you seeing me propagating here and in the video is actually a Thanksgiving (or Crab) Cactus.
 It was labeled as a CC when I bought it and that’s how it’s commonly sold in the trade.
 Nowadays you may see them labeled as Holiday Cactus.
 Regardless of which one you have, you propagate these epiphytic cacti in the same manner.

 How to propagate Christmas Cactus by stem cuttings:

 The best time to propagate a Christmas Cactus is 1-2 months after it’s finished blooming.
 You want to avoid propagating it in fall while setting bloom & of course during the flowering period.
 You don’t want to miss a single one of those beautiful blooms after all!

 The method that’s always been foolproof for me is by stem cuttings in the mix.